YouweGit/data-dictionary/readme.md

 And youre done!
 ## Results

-You can get the flow by going to the setting (gear icon) -> Show current dataflow.
-Then a new tab wil be opened with the flow.
+You can get the data dictionary by going to the setting (gear icon) -> Show Current Data Dictionary.
+Then a new tab wil be opened with the data dictionary.

 Or you can get the data dictionary directly going to the following URL:
 [http://<localhost>/admin/data-dictionary/](http://<localhost>/admin/data-dictionary)